Subhadeep Datta logo

 });

-If the user types "apple", this code makes five requests:
+If the user types "apple", this code makes five requests for a single search term.

 • a